 Hong Kong and Macau are the sole exceptions in China.
 Each of these is considered a “special administrative region” and is has some latitude in determining the laws within.
 China has taken no action against either region for legalizing gambling, although China does discourage citizens from brining more than a limited amount of money into Macau.

-China is slowly coming to terms with the rise of internet gaming.
+China is slowly coming to terms with the rise of internet betting.
 Both state lotteries have internet presences and do allow limited forms of online and mobile wagering.
 These lottery services offer a very basic form of gambling but are immensely popular nonetheless.

 The China Welfare Lottery has been selling tickets since 1987 and uses proceeds to fund social welfare programs such as assisting the homeless, responding to disasters and so on.
 Last year’s Welfare Lottery sold more than 1 trillion yuan worth of tickets.